 Due to the employment concentration of migrant workers upon unskilled labour in combination with cyclically sensitive industries, the rise of unemployment rates of foreign workers has been more pronounced, i.e., by 2.1 percentage points to 10.2 percent in 2009.
-In 2010 the decline in unemployment was somewhat stronger than in the national average leading to 9.6%, i.e. -0.5 percentage points (compared to the national average of -0.3 percentage points).
+In the economic upswing of 2010 and 2011 the decline in unemployment was somewhat more pronounced - with the exception of foreign women, where the unemployment rate continued to rise - than in the national average leading to 9.4% in 2011, i.e. -0.8 percentage points (compared to the national average of -0.5 percentage points).

 The differential in unemployment rates between men and women in the total economy, which had been growing in the second half of the 1990s, has declined in the last couple of years.
 In 2001, the unemployment rate of men exceeded that of women for the first time since the cyclical and structural economic crisis in the early 1980s.
 In the year 2005, the unemployment rate of men surpassed the rate of women by 0.9 percentage points (7.7 percent versus 6.8 percent).
 In the upswing of 2006 to 2008, the gender gap in the unemployment rate declined to 0.2 percentage points.
-In the year of 2009 the gender gap in the unemployment rate increased again to 1.6 percentage points and declined thereafter to 1.2 percentage points in 2010.
+In the year of 2009 the gender gap in the unemployment rate increased again to 1.6 percentage points and declined thereafter to 0.8 percentage points in 2011.

-34 The unemployment rate is biased downwards due to double counting of women on maternity leave who have been working before the birth of their child(ren).
+&lt;sup>36 The unemployment rate is biased downwards due to double counting of women on maternity leave who have been working before the birth of their child(ren).
 As to the extent of underestimation of the unemployment rate see Table 1.